 His first novel, The Ivory Coast, was published by St. Martin’s Press in February, 2002.
 Its sequel, After Havana, was published in January, 2004.
 A prequel to the series, The Studio Kill, was published in mid-2014 by Asahina + Wallace.

 Fleming is also co-author, with Steven R. Schirripa, of the New York Times bestseller A Goomba’s Guide to Life, published by Clarkson Potter in September 2002, and its sequel, The Goomba Book of Love, published in October 2003.
 Look for The Goomba Diet: Living Large and Loving It, in May, 2006.

 Fleming and Schirripa's young adult mystery novel Nicky Deuce: Welcome to the Family, was published to great acclaim in November 2005 and was followed in November 2006 by Nicky Deuce: Home for the Holidays.

-When he isn't writing, Fleming reads, travels, snowboards, plays tennis, rides motorcycles and cooks complicated meals with his wife and two daughters in the Silver Lake section of Los Angeles.
+When he isn't writing, Fleming reads, travels, snowboards, hikes, plays tennis and rides motorcycles.
+He lives in the Silver Lake section of Los Angeles.